rwilliams/jrubywiki/GoogleSummerOfCode2012.md

 ## Native libraries that need a Java port

-or wrap a Java lib?
+* or wrap a Java lib?

+* @headius's [wrapper around spymemcached](https://github.com/headius/jruby-spymemcached) needs a nice compatible Ruby API.

+* The Ragel-generated JSON gem for JRuby is currently slower than C versions because Ragel does not generate gotos (since Java has no gotos).
+Investigate ways to improve perf, possibly by adding JVM bytecode support (JVM bytecode has goto) to Ragel.

 ## JRuby on Android: Ruboto